Update Location

 Find the Right Depth

 Different seeds have different needs, and the same goes for starter plants.
 However, one aspect remains the same: they need to be placed in ample soil.
 Covering them in the right amount of earthy goodness will provide the right temperature for seed germination or quality root growth for starter plants.
 Look at the information that comes on the packaging to know how deep to dig.
+Before you begin any planting project, we recommend that you wear gardening gloves and wash your hands when finished.

-For troughs, use your fingers to create a long, shallow trench, pushing loose dirt to either the side of it.
-Sprinkle your seeds down into the trough, evenly, and spread the soil you set aside back on top.
-The mound method is similar, but you make little hills of dirt about 6 inches tall and poke several small holes into the tops, about 2 inches apart.
-Drop one seed in each hole, and gently place soil back on top.
 In either case, pat down the soil and give them plenty of water.
 (And maybe have some yourself since you're working hard!)
 Once the seeds germinate, you may need to thin them—pluck seedlings individually or use scissors to snip them at the surface level—in order to avoid crowding.

 Water Immediately

 If you've planted starter plants in an in-ground or raised bed, water slowly with a hose or watering can.
-(Try to avoid the leaves, since wet foliage can lead to disease.)
+Try to avoid the leaves, since wet foliage can lead to disease.
 Continue to water until puddles form on the surface of the soil, then take a well-deserved break for a few minutes before watering again.
 Watch for puddles one more time, and you're done!

 The same goes for starter plants in containers, but instead of puddles at the surface, you're looking for water running out the bottom.
 Once a fair amount is flowing out of the drainage holes, you guessed it: take a break and water once more.

 Now, for the follow-through.
 Plan to water your in-ground or raised bed garden daily during the first week, then less often after that.
 Containers will continue to need watering every day—or more often—throughout the growing season.
-A bit of pot makes them more thirsty!

 Get into the habit of checking your soil every day, no matter which garden you're growing.
 If you stick your finger into the top inch and it feels dry, or your plants have slowed their growth, lost color, or wilted, you need to water.
 Doing this early in the day or in late afternoon will help more water soak deep into the soil, promoting even stronger roots.
-(Read more helpful tips about watering your garden.)
+Read more helpful tips about watering your garden.

 Admire Your Work